DavidKnight247/Genesis-Plus-GX/gcw0/opk-data/gcw0readme.txt

 CONFIGURATION OPTIONS (Default setting)

+Autofire toggle (Off)
+All buttons can be configured to autofire, autofire is set to 30fps.
+Autofire settings are not saved are are always reset to "off".

 Renderer (HW Triple Buf)
 Select the preferred rendering method.
 Options are Hardware (Triple buffering or Double buffering) or Software.